UCL/research-computing-with-cpp/01research/sec02Git.md

 * [MPHYG001 repo](https://github.com/UCL/rsd-engineeringcourse)

-### Git Walk Through
+### Git Walk Through - 1

 (demo on command line)

+* Creating your own repo:
     * git init
     * git add
     * git commit
+    * git log
     * git status
+    * git remote add
+    * git push

+### Git Walk Through - 2

+(demo on command line)

+* Working on existing repo:
+    * git clone
+    * git add
+    * git commit
     * git log
+    * git status
     * git push
     * git pull

-* git clone
+### Git Walk Through - 3

-* forking
+* Cloning or forking:
+    * If you have write permission to a repo: clone it, and make modifications
+    * If you don't: fork it, to make your own version, then clone that and make modifications.

 ### Homework - 1

 * Register Github
-* Create new empty repository - CPPCW1
-* Ensure it is a [private repository - free](https://www.ucl.ac.uk/isd/services/research-it/research-software/github/github-signup/)
+* Register for private repos - free for academia.
-* Find project of interest - try cloning it
+* Find project of interest - try cloning it, make edits, can you push?
-* Find project of interest - try forking it
+* Find project of interest - try forking it, make edits, can you push?